jotasprout/jotasprout.github.io-OLD/_posts/2017-08-03-A-is-for-Apache.markdown

 # SECURITY

-Mastering CentOS Linux Server and CentOS Cookbook library books have GREAT security stuff I need to do.
+Mastering CentOS Linux Server and, to a much lesser extent, CentOS Cookbook have GREAT security stuff I need to do.

+Something that jumps out at me in Mastering is it says to deactivate Firewalld and install and activate iptables.
+That might make me happy since Firewalld has been giving me crap.
+To be fair and in full disclosure, I think it's troubles are due to some incompetence on the part of my host's "support."

+### Sources

+While I used many sources, many of them contained exactly the same information and/or commands so I'm only listing the ones that contained additional information.

+* Mastering CentOS 7 Linux Server by